 This section is for students interested in interning at a school and, if desired, pursuing a School Social Work Licensure.
-To learn more about the requirements for School Social Work click HERE.
+To learn more about the requirements for School Social Work click HERE .
 As a reminder, BSW students are not eligible for placements in Charlotte-Mecklenburg Schools (CMS).

-- 35. Students who complete the School Social Work licensure pathway must have completed the School Social Work course (SOWK 4102) prior to starting placement in the fall of 2024.
-In which semester did you complete this course OR which semester will you complete this course? - 36.
-Placement opportunities in school settings are limited.
+35. Students who complete the School Social Work licensure pathway must have completed the School Social Work course (SOWK 4102) prior to starting placement in the fall of 2024.
+In which semester did you complete this course OR which semester will you complete this course?

+36. Placement opportunities in school settings are limited.
 By initialing below, you are acknowledging that a placement in a school setting is not guaranteed.

+Skip o to question 49

-Employment-Based Placement
+En nployment-Based Placement

-Please review the Student Practicum Education Handbook for detailed information on employment based placement.
-Students are expected to discuss this option with their employer PRIOR to applying for employment based practicum placement.

-An employment based practicum placement can be an option if the employing agency is affiliated with the University, qualifies as a practicum site for the School of Social Work at UNC Charlotte and the prospective student must be employed by January 1st prior to the academic year when they are scheduled to begin Practicum Placement.
-Example: If a student is scheduled to begin practicum August 2024, they must be employed at the agency by January 1, 2024.
+em An Uni stu ease review the Student Practicum Education Handbook for detailed information on employment based accement.
+Students are expected to discuss this option with their employer PRIOR to applying for applyment based practicum placement. employment based practicum placement can be an option if the employing agency is affiliated with the iversity, qualifies as a practicum site for the School of Social Work at UNC Charlotte and the prospective udent must be employed by January 1st prior to the academic year when they are scheduled to begin acticum Placement.
+Example: If a student is scheduled to begin practicum August 2024, they must be apployed at the agency by January 1, 2024.

-- 37. Agency/Organization/Company Name: - 38.
-Have you talked with the agency/organization/company about completing an employment-base practicum placement?
+37. Agency/Organization/Company Name:

+38. Have you talked with the agency/organization/company about completing an employment-base practicum placement? , ÷

+Mark only one oval.

-O Yes
+Yes

+◯ No

-- 39. Direct Supervisor Name:
+39. Direct Supervisor Name:

-- 40. Direct Supervisor Email:
+40. Direct Supervisor Email:

-- 41. Direct Supervisor Phone Number:
+41. Direct Supervisor Phone Number:

-- 42. Are there any other contacts at the agency that we need to be aware of?
-For example, if you have spoken with HR, Executive Director, or other organizational leadership about an employment-based placement, please include names and contact information for anyone else who you think we may need to be in touch with at your agency.
+42. Are there any other contacts at the agency that we need to be aware of?
+For example, if you have spoken with HR, Executive Director, or other organizational leadership about an

+employment-based placement, please include names and contact information for anyone else who you think we may need to be in touch with at your agency.

 43. By initialing below, I acknowledge that in order to be considered for an employment-based field placement, I will also submit the Employment-Based Practicum Placement Application by the deadline listed in Canvas.

+Skip to question 49

+7 SS Placement Questions

+44. Please identify your area of interest

+Mark only one oval.

+Adults/Aging Adults/Adult Protective Services

+Economic Services (Examples: Work-first, Food & Nutrition, Financial Assistance)

+Skir to question 45